dopeboy/curriculum-2.0/units/8-array-loop/lessons/1-array/README.md

 What if we want to just get the second and third fruits from our array?
 We could:

 ```
-var last_two = fruits.slice(1, 2);
+var last_two = fruits.slice(1, 3);
 console.log(last_two);
 console.log(fruits.length);
 ```

 This prints out `["watermelon","apple"]` and `3`.
 The `slice()` function acts *on* an array.
-It takes two parameters--the starting and ending index--and returns all of the elements on and between those indicies.
+It takes two parameters--the starting and ending index--and returns all of the elements on the first index and between the two indicies.
 Note that it leaves the original array untouched which is why the size of the `fruits` array remains 3.

 ####Concatenate two arrays together
 What if we want to concatenate (or join) two separate arrays together into one big array?
 We could: